melezhik/mybutterflies/articles/Ain/data.md

 # Parametrization

-Of course this is something one can expects from tools like that.
+Of course this is something one can expect from tools like that.

 Ability to parameterize requests.
 Ain has an idea of variables: